-In this article, you’ll not only learn how to do a cartwheel (even if it’s been 20+ years since you’ve tried), but you’ll also learn:
+In this article, you’ll learn how to safely do a cartwheel (even if it’s been 20+ years since you’ve tried).
+And you’ll also learn:

 - How training for the cartwheel will improve your strength, flexibility, and motor control